evgenyneu/trigonometric_identities_latex/README.md

 # Trigonometric identities

-This is a LaTeX document containing trigonometric identities that can be useful for a high school or a university students.
+This is a LaTeX document containing trigonometric identities that can be useful for a high school or a university student.

 ## Feedback is welcome